 Supported By: Embassy of Canada to Japan, Délégation générale du Québec à Tokyo, Institut français du Japon – Tokyo, Shibuya Ward, Future Design Shibuya, and Shibuya Entertainment × Technologies Promotion PROJECT

-From Spring 2020, users will be able to utilize “STYLY Studio”—A production platform created especially for developing VR content—to produce and publish AR contents.
+From Spring 2020, users will be able to utilize “STYLY Studio” — A production platform created especially for developing VR content — to produce and publish AR content.

 By importing their favorite creative content to STYLY Studio, users can easily create and publish AR content for mobile devices from their favorite internet browser without the need for a VR-ready PC or special programming skills.

-※All of the exhibited artworks in the event this time is created and published using STYLY Studio’s β version.
-Users looking to utilize STYLY Studio’s β version and its Unity Plugin for their next AR project can contact us using the information specified below.
+※All of the exhibited artworks in the event were created and published using STYLY Studio’s β version.
+Users looking to utilize STYLY Studio’s β version and its Unity Plugin for their next AR project can contact us using the information shown below.